 Additional Features

-- Pockets: Some vests (ZELUS, Renoj) include pockets for carrying small items like phones or keys.
+- Pockets: Some vests include pockets for holding small items like phones, keys, or energy gels.

-- Weight Distribution: Even weight distribution is critical for stability and injury prevention (Zikopomi, ZELUS).
+- Weight Distribution: Even weight distribution is crucial for comfort and preventing strain.

-- Profile: A slim profile (THENX) is advantageous for exercises requiring a full range of motion.
+- Profile: A slim profile can be beneficial for exercises requiring a full range of motion, such as pull-ups.

 Fireman Weight Vest Comparison